-Opioids are effective pain relievers.
-They are also highly addictive drugs and can cause dependence even when taken periodically or recreationally.
+Opioids are effective pain relievers but can easily result in dependence.
 Opioids are also used by drug dealers as a mixing agent with drugs like cocaine and heroin to increase potency — often without the knowledge of users.

 Hydrocodone (Hysingla, Zohydro ER)